ellamaolson/ngMigration-Assistant/README.md

 ## App Composition

-###  Class analysisTool
+###  Class: analysisTool

-Runs the analysis on the directory provided and returns a recommendation on which migration path to take to Angular.
-Counts the source lines of code (sloc) of the inputted directory, analyzes the code, and executes an anti-pattern report to instruct the recommendation.
+Runs the analysis on the provided directory and returns a recommendation on which migration path to take to Angular.
+It looks at the complexity, source lines of code (sloc), antipatterns, AngularJS version, and preparation necessary for migration.
+It identifies the files that need to be modified and the specific changes that will prepare the app for upgrading.

 ### Methods